jrawbits/VisionEval-JR/README.md

 There are five repositories in the VisionEval organization to serve different purposes:

  - **[VisionEval](https://github.com/VisionEval/VisionEval)**: Public release version of VisionEval.
    There is one master branch only.
 If you have a bug report or other issue, create an issue instead in the VisionEval-Dev repository ([here](https://github.com/VisionEval/VisionEval-Dev/issues)).
+   **DEPRECATED** in VisionEval 4.0: this repository will be changed to contain a smaller set of scripts and related information for installing VisionEval.
+The system code will only reside in VisionEval-dev.

  - **[VisionEval-Dev](https://github.com/VisionEval/VisionEval-Dev)**: Main repository for
    developers and power-users who want to contribute code improvements.
 There are multiple branches,